IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

         git branch

 - The git branch command lets you create, list, rename, and delete branches.

-- "It doesn’t let you switch between branches or put a forked history back together again.
-For this reason, git branch is tightly integrated with the git checkout and git merge commands." (https://www.atlassian.com/git/tutorials/using-branches)
+However, it does not let you switch between branches or put a forked history back together again.
+In this manner, git branch is tightly integrated with the git checkout and git merge commands.

-"Branches are just pointers to commits.
-When you create a branch, all Git needs to do is create a new pointer, it doesn’t change the repository in any other way." (https://www.atlassian.com/git/tutorials/using-branches)
+- One way to think of a Branch is that they are just pointers to commits.
+Therefore, when you create a brach, Git just needs to create a new "pointer".
+In this manner, the repository is not altered in any other way.

 ## Checkout

-"Git checkout works hand-in-hand with git branch.
-The git branch command can be used to create a new branch.
-When you want to start a new feature, you create a new branch off main using git branch new_branch.
-Once created you can then use git checkout new_branch to switch to that branch.
-Additionally, The git checkout command accepts a -b argument that acts as a convenience method which will create the new branch and immediately switch to it.
-You can work on multiple features in a single repository by switching between them with git checkout." (https://www.atlassian.com/git/tutorials/using-branches)
+- Git checkout works directly with git branch.
+In short, you use git checkout #new_branch_name to switch to that branch.
+Therefore, you can work on multiple features within a single repository by switching between branches using the git checkout command.
+Additionally, git checkout accepts a -b argument which will act as a method to both create a new brnach and switch to that branch..

         git checkout -b ＜new-branch＞

-"When collaborating with a team it is common to utilize remote repositories.
-These repositories may be hosted and shared or they may be another colleague's local copy.
-Each remote repository will contain its own set of branches.
-In order to checkout a remote branch you have to first fetch the contents of the branch." (https://www.atlassian.com/git/tutorials/using-branches)
+- Another command commonly used in collaborating with a team is git fetch which alows team members to collect a remote repository from another colleague's local copy.
+In this way a team member can fetch a remote repository which may contain its own set of branches.

         git fetch --all

-In modern versions of Git, you can then checkout the remote branch like a local branch. (https://www.atlassian.com/git/tutorials/using-branches)
+- The modern version of Git allow user to checkout the remote branch of a local branch using the command below:

         git checkout ＜remotebranch＞